FluidityProject/buildscripts/generic/README.md

 # Generic Fluidity install scripts

-This directory contains a set of generic build scripts that are provided as a best-effort attempt at supporting a Fluidity build on a minimal system where most or all supporting software packages required by Fluidity are missing.
+This directory contains a set of generic build scripts that are provided as a best-effort attempt at supporting a Fluidity build on a system where most or all supporting software packages required by Fluidity are missing or not configured suitably for Fluidity.

 **In most cases this is not how you should aim to be installing Fluidity; refer to the [Fluidity website for recommended install methods](https://fluidityproject.github.io/get-fluidity.html)**